EDCD/EDDI/SpeechResponder/Variables.md

 Information about your current starsystem is avaialble under the `lastsystem` object.

-Any values might be missing, depending on EDDI's configuration and the information avaialable about the system.
+Any values might be missing, depending on EDDI's configuration and the information available about the system.

 Values are the same as for the current starsystem.